-1. Have a yard sale or garage sale and get rid of unused or unwanted items.
+1. Have a yard sale or garage sale prior to moving to get rid of unused or unwanted items.

 This seems like common sense, but the farther ahead you start purging unwanted items and packing, the easier things will be on moving day.
 Instead of leaving all the packing for the last minute, set a goal of x amount of moving boxes packed per day before moving.
 Make checklists for all the small details like setting up new utilities and change of address forms.

-3. Assign a different color duct tape to each room so boxes are easier to identify.
+3. When packing up moving boxes, assign a different color duct tape to each room so boxes are easier to identify.